itsavaren/twitch-frame-data-bot/README.md

 ## Normal Chatter Commands

-- **!fd [character] [move name or input] [stat or 'detail']** searches the character database for a move with the query term as a partial or full match to an input or move name.
+- **!fd [game(optional: ggst or bbcf)] [character] [move name or input] [stat or 'detail'(optional)]** searches the character database for a move with the query term as a partial or full match to an input or move name.
 Returns the startup, onhit, and onblock stats of the move.
 Adding a stat will pull for that stat specifically (onhit, recovery, etc) or adding 'detail' will output the full data of the move.**

 Note on !fd:  for level 1/2/3 of nago/goldlewis moves, append .1 .2 .3, or .br to the input(eg: 5h.2 for level 2 5h).
 For Ky dragon install moves, prepend di. to the input (eg: di.623s).